benbuc/HumanLDMControl/README.md

 ---

 ## Acknowledgments
-Our work "Controlling Human Shape and Pose in Text-to-Image Diffusion Models via Domain Adaptation" was partially funded by the German Federal Ministry of Education and Research (BMBF) through grants 01IS15041 – “mdViPro” and 01IS19006 – “KI-Labor ITSE”.
+Our work "Controlling Human Shape and Pose in Text-to-Image Diffusion Models via Domain Adaptation" was partially funded by the German Federal Ministry of Education and Research (BMBF) through grants 01IS15041 – “mdViPro” and 01IS19006.